dotnet/docs-maui/docs/xaml/fundamentals/get-started.md

 }
 ```

-The result is that any manipulation of the `Slider` causes its value to be displayed in the `Label`:
+The result is that any manipulation of the <xref:Microsoft.Maui.Controls.Slider> causes its value to be displayed in the `Label`:

 :::image type="content" source="media/get-started/xamlpluscode2.png" alt-text="Screenshot of multiple controls on a page, with Slider value displayed.":::